(updated fall 2019, fall 2020, winter 20/21, spring 2022, spring 2023)

 Do be very cautious in the Grand Canyon.
 If it feels like you’ve gone off route, you probably have.
-Except for in a few short stretches, and while walking along shore, you should see worn (human) use path beneath you.
+Except for in a few short stretches, and while walking along shore, you should see clear, worn (human) use path beneath you.
 It is safer to back-track until you’re on an obvious path than it is to plow ahead.
 Read “Death in Grand Canyon” by Ghiglieri and Myers and you will see that bad choices are deadly above and below the rim.